-  Welcome to the new website of the Independent Community Group
+Welcome to the website of the Independent Community Group (ICG).

-soulless bureaucracy they presided over at the London Borough of Hounslow we decided to engage them under their own rules
+bureaucracy they presided over at the London Borough of Hounslow we decided to engage them under their own rules by contesting

-we won our first council seat, in Isleworth South ward, by the slenderest of margins (two votes).
-In 2002 we took all
+first council seat, in Isleworth South ward, by the slenderest of margins (two votes).
+In 2002 we took all three seats

-three seats in the new Isleworth ward with large majorities, and in 2006 we won six seats - in Isleworth and Syon wards - with
+in the new Isleworth ward with large majorities, and in 2006 we won six seats - in Isleworth and Syon wards - with similarly

 period the ICG boasted four members of the Council's Executive, one Mayor, two Deputy Mayors, several Area Committee Chairs